jamboxgames/jambox-docs/docs/sdkdocs/async-replay.md

     }
 ```

-Once your callbacks are set, You can Start and Stop the Replay calling following functions.
+Once your callbacks are set, You can Start and Stop the Replay by calling the following functions.
 Once you call this method you will start getting the 'ExecuteDataString' callbacks.

 ```cpp
 //call this to start replay playing.